 During peak hours (9 a.m. to 11 p.m.), the APM will run nine trains, each with four cars.
-Each car will carry up to 50 passengers and their luggage, with a total of 200 per train.
+Capable of carrying up to 50 passengers and their luggage, with a total of 200 passengers per train.
 Train speed will top out at 47 mph.
-Trains will be available at each station every two minutes with a total of 10 minutes travel time end-to-end (from the Consolidated Rent-A-Car Facility to the West CTA Station).
+Trains will be available at each station every two minutes during peak hours with a total of 10 minutes’ travel time end-to-end (from the Consolidated Rent-A-Car Facility to the West CTA Station).
 For easy access, the APM trains will have large, wide doors and each car will have 12 seats designated for travelers in need.
 The APM will be FREE for all users and operate at all times.
-Anticipated use will be 30 million passengers per year, it is estimated that the APM will result in 117,000 fewer vehicle miles traveled per day.
+With an anticipated use of approximately 30 million passengers per year, it is estimated that the APM will result in 117,000 fewer vehicle miles traveled per day.

-The APM trains, elevators, escalators, and moving sidewalks provide for quick access to the terminals and stations.
-Passengers will be able to view real-time flight information, public art in a variety of media, and will see the iconic Theme Building from a brand new perspective as the train enters the Central Terminal Area.
+The APM trains, elevators, escalators and moving sidewalks provide for quick access to the terminals and stations.
+Passengers will be able to view real-time flight information, public art in a variety of media, and will see the iconic Theme Building from a brand new perspective as the train enters the CTA.

 In addition to reducing traffic, the APM will leverage cutting-edge sustainability practices to reduce the airport area’s carbon footprint.
-The system’s fleet will consist of 44 cars that are fully electric powered, 98% recyclable, and generate a portion of their own power through regenerative braking, while providing an industry-leading ride quality for users.
-Our command center and maintenance facility generates nearly half of its power from solar energy and is designed to be LEED Gold Certified.
-These design enhancements allowed the team to offset the carbon equivalent of 12 million vehicle miles driven.
+The system’s fleet will consist of 44 cars that are fully electric, 98% recyclable and generate a portion of their own power through regenerative braking, while providing an industry-leading ride quality for users.
+The command center and maintenance facility generates nearly half of its power from solar energy and is designed to be LEED Gold Certified.